adner/adner.github.io/_posts/2025-12-16-dynamic-mcp-servers.markdown

 These experiments involved using the **Agent 365 MCP Management MCP Server** to programmatically retrieve information about these first-party MCP Servers, so I could connect to them using the MCP plumbing in Agent Framework.

-While exploring the (pretty sparse, to be honest) [documentation](https://learn.microsoft.com/en-us/microsoft-agent-365/mcp-server-reference/mcpmanagement) on the A365 MCP Management MCP Server, it is clear that this serer has quite a lot of interesting tools, for example:
+While exploring the (pretty sparse, to be honest) [documentation](https://learn.microsoft.com/en-us/microsoft-agent-365/mcp-server-reference/mcpmanagement) on the A365 MCP Management MCP Server, it is clear that this server has quite a lot of interesting tools, for example:

 - [CreateMcpServer](https://learn.microsoft.com/en-us/microsoft-agent-365/mcp-server-reference/mcpmanagement#createmcpserver) - *"Creates a new MCP server instance in the current environment"*.
 - [CreateToolWithCustomAPI](https://learn.microsoft.com/en-us/microsoft-agent-365/mcp-server-reference/mcpmanagement#createtoolwithcustomapi) - *"Creates a new tool with a custom API in an MCP server"*.